-&lt;sup>39To the extent that there is capital-skill complementarity, we would also expect relative increases in the supply of skill to be associated with capital investment and hence rising capital intensity.
+To the extent that there is capital-skill complementarity, we would also expect relative increases in the supply of skill to be associated with capital investment and hence rising capital intensity.
 Since new technology is often embedded in capital, empirically these hypotheses are difficult to distinguish.
-But in principle, greater supply of higher-skill worker could induce technology adoption without capital deepening or vice-versa.
+But in principle, greater supply of higher-skill workers could induce technology adoption without capital deepening or vice-versa.

-$^{40}$ See also Clemens et al. (2018).
+See also Clemens, Lewis, and Postel (2018).